Tips & Tricks

 Responsible sourcing & production

-There are many certifications to help you identify products that were made with sustainably and ethically sourced materials.
-These also verify that that content is as claimed, such as organic or non-GMO.
+There are numerous certifications to help you identify products made from sustainably and ethically sourced materials with minimal environmental impact.
+In addition, these also may verify that content is as claimed, (such as organic or vegan) through third-party audits.

 Forest Stewardship Council (FSC)